thee-dushbag/dsa/algorithms/sorting_and_searching/index.md

 ### Heap sort

+This is a fast algorithm that utilizes heap property to sort a sequence of data.
+For a `min-heap`, the most minimum element is at the root and popping it off takes `log(n)` steps, which is one of the reasons for its speed.
+The most expensive operations is heapification of the sequence, to sort, we just keep popping the most minimum element while adding it to a sorted array.
+By the end of the operation, you will end up with a sorted array.

+For the BigO analysis, I will look it up, for now, I have filled in my guess.
+By the way, I did some simple speedtest on the sorting algorithms, quick sort vs heap sort and heap sort emerged as the winner, hence my guess.

 ### Bubble sort

 This algorithm sorts an array by bubbling up a value to its correct position.
 It does this for all items in the array leading to `size * size` comparisons.
 This does not scale very well for large arrays.